tianyecui/Foodborne-Pathogen-Detection-Project/README.md

 - Both raw and intermediate data sets are documented under the "data" folder.

-- Code and preprocessing for the EDA and Level 1 Isolation Source Analysis can be found in under the "Code" folder.
+- Code and preprocessing for the EDA and Level 1 Isolation Source Analysis can be found in under the "Code/DataClean" folder.

-- Preprocessing for the sensitivity analysis for the Level 2 Food Categorization Groups are located in the "/Code/Level_2" folder.
+- Preprocessing for the sensitivity analysis for the Level 2 Food Categorization Groups are located in the "Code/DataClean/Level_2" folder.

 - All results for both the primary analysis and sensitivity analysis are found in the "result" folder.
 Supplementary Material is found under "supplementary".